eLFuvo/yii2-import-wizard/README.md

 ```

-Add the import steps actions to the controller:
+Add import steps actions to the controller:

 ```php
     /**